cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

-# E534 Big Data Applications
+# Introduction to Big Data Applications

 This is an overview course of Big Data Applications covering a broad range of problems and solutions.
 It covers cloud computing